oldskule/mod_easyblogautoexpire/README.md

 # EasyBlog Auto Expire – Joomla 5 Plugin

-**EasyBlog Auto Expire** is a Joomla 5 system plugin that automates the process of disabling or archiving of specific EasyBlog posts after a specified number of days.
+**EasyBlog Auto Expire** is a Joomla 5 system plugin that automates the process of disabling or archiving of specific EasyBlog posts in StackIdeas Easyblog after a specified number of days.
 The selection is made using a search string against the title of the blog post.

 ---